schreibikus/stb225_buildroot/README.md

-# stb225 transmission
+# stb225 buildroot
 This is makefile for building the Linux image for a STB(Set Top Box) based on PNX8335(stb225).
-The main target of this image: to use STB only as a bittorrent client.
+The main target of this image: to use STB only as Linux server.

 ## Build Linux image
 To build the image run make in this directory.